Former NBA Champion Byron Scott Calls Out Todays Players For Not Being Smart Enough

 One person who believes this to be true is former NBA Champion and Head Coach Byron Scott, who called out today's players for not being smart enough.

-And it's reads is all it is it's reads.
-And I think one of the reasons they say it won't work today, players aren't smart enough."
+And it's just reads — that's all it is, it's reads.
+And I think one of the reasons they say it won't work today is that players aren't smart enough."